CCI-MOC/lsvd-rbd/README.md

 - python tools for generating / parsing object data
 - python driver script?
 Or use libcheck?

+### status

+**Mon Jan 31 23:48:00 2022** object headers seem to be mostly done.
+Journal headers for writes are done, but need to figure out the superblock.
+Steps from here:
+1. get read/write working with librbd interface and null operations
+2. add journal writes to NVMe, with allocator and map
+3. add checkpoint code
+4. test recovery

+After that I can start writing backend objects

 ```
 Local Variables:
 mode: Markdown